 Choose Descriptive Texts

-Make sure that the anchor text gives a basic idea of the content of the linked page, and instead avoid using generic anchors (such as “click here”), and in general words without relation to the content or URL;
+Make sure that the anchor text gives a basic idea of the content of the linked page, and instead avoid using generic anchors (such as “click here”) and, in general, words without relation to the content or URL;

 Create Concise Text